 But many employers seem to be missing an opportunity to tap this critical vein.

 In a survey conducted by Energage for the Chicago Tribune’s 2017 Top Workplaces magazine, local employees regarded their employers more positively than the national average on nearly all measures, but companies fell significantly short in response to this statement: “My job makes me feel like I am part of something meaningful.”
-Meaningfulness also was the only measure that did not see any improvement among Chicago-area respondents this year, compared with last.
+Meaningfulness also was the only measure that did not see any improvement, compared with last year.

 The survey results, based on responses from more than 67,000 local employees across 219 companies, suggest there is room for employers to more effectively encourage a sense of meaning at work, or at least not erode it.
 That in turn could improve retention, which is on the minds of many employers as unemployment stays near historic lows and employees look for better opportunities.
 The process required to replace an employee costs about 70 percent of that person’s annual salary, and up to twice the salary when it involves a senior leader, according to Energage, an Exton, Pa.-based consultancy formerly known as WorkplaceDynamics.